mate-academy/react_todo-app-add-and-delete/README.md

 Remove a todo on `TodoDeleteButton` click:

-- covered the todo with the loader while wating for the API response;
+- cover the todo with the loader while wating for the API response;
 - remove the todo from the list on success;
 - in case of API error show `Unable to delete a todo` notification at the bottom (the todo must stay in the list);